Reviews

 Meade 8″ LX200 ACF Review: Not Recommended

-The Meade 8” LX200 ACF might be worth considering if it was sold for half price, but it offers little in the way of features or value to justify the outrageous markup compared to its competition or really to justify its own existence at all.
+I'd have considered Meade 8” LX200 ACF to be worthy if it was sold for half price, but it offers little in the way of features or value to justify the outrageous markup compared to its competition or really to justify its own existence at all.

 Sky-Watcher 8″ FlexTube GoTo Dobsonian Review: Recommended Scope